 Kimchi Kongnamul Guk (Soybean Sprout Soup with Kimchi)Soup

-- 6 cups of anchovy stock I or II.
-See the recipe.
+- 6 cups anchovy stock See the recipe (I or II).

-- 2 teaspoons soup soy sauce or 1 teaspoon saewoojeot - salted shrimp
+- 2 teaspoons soup soy sauce (guk ganjang) or 1 teaspoon saeujeot - salted shrimp

 - 1 teaspoon minced garlic